arvi3411301/passport-js-auth-webhook/README.md

-# Sample Passport.js Auth Webhook for Hasura GraphQL engine
+# Passport.js Auth Webhook example for Hasura GraphQL engine

 This is a sample auth webhook for authenticating requests to the Hasura GraphQL engine.